FelicienC/binancebot/README.md

 - [ ] set up a production environnement
 - [ ] implement daily status emails
 - [ ] keep old models and only change to a new one if it increases the performance
-- [ ] Test the setup procedure on a new project

-# DONE :
-- Add legend to the diagram
-- improve complete_hist script
-- fix threshold update
-- code refactoring
-- add coverage in the makefile
-- Finish writing tests... -> reach 100% coverage
-- fix sales -> Need to be deployed
-- switching to a class
-- add connection to Binance
-- add secret management
-- set up linter for python code quality
-- use tfsec
-- use hash to allow the re-creation of the function on the update of the code
-- create a tool script to fill the gaps in the data !!!!!
-- add schema
-- add functions to terraform iac
-- remove cleaning jobs
-- terraform for cloud scheduler and pubsub
-- optimize cloud functions
-- use warm start persistent memory to avoid queries
-- parallelize the estimation
-- evaluate models on the new data
-- update cloud function to use all models to make predictions
-- create scheduled query every month to retrain the model
-- create models using terraform and procedures
-- create an evaluation view (using only the latest month) ?
-- create procedure to remove duplicates
-- update the training view to not use the last month
-- script to fill tables for all coins
-- add coins to function reading the data
-- terraform resource tables for each coin
-- terraform resource schedueled query for each coin
-- create view for prediction